 Khagapati Patra, the VWSC member who spearheaded the campaign expressed his gratitude to the entire Baria community for adopting the safe sanitation model with TBRs and piped water system.
 The VWSC has converted a place beneath the water tank into a community room with an attached bathroom for guests and visitors.

 Maheshwar Mahakud once spent countless mornings in keeping a vigil-eye on people approaching his field for defecation.
 Now he is eagerly waiting for the piped water supply system to be completed, “I look forward to the day when I can walk around my field without the stench of urine and faeces.”

-Overhead water tank work in progress in Baria village.
+Work on overhead water tank in progress in Baria village.

 Photograph by Deepak Mohanty

-Deepak Mohanty did the data collection from the field.
+Deepak Mohanty collected data for the story.
 Priya Pillai edited the story.